 New Year's resolutions have the staying power of a chocolate teapot.
 Instead of adding to that graveyard of abandoned gym memberships, discover how tarot can support sustained personal development throughout the year.

-The problem isn't with the desire for change - it's with how we approach it.
-Change isn't a straight line from point A to point B. It's more like a spiral staircase - you might pass the same view multiple times, but hopefully from a higher perspective each time.
+Wanting change isn't the issue; it's how we go about it that's the real problem.
+Change isn’t just a straight shot from point A to point B. Think of it more like a spiral staircase—you might end up revisiting the same view a few times, but each time, you get to see it from a higher vantage point.

 Understanding Cycles vs Single-Point Changes

-The Major Arcana shows us something profound about personal growth - it's cyclical.
-The Fool doesn't just skip straight to The World; they journey through various stages of development, each building on the last.
-Sometimes they might need to revisit The Tower's lessons or The Hermit's solitude multiple times before moving forward.
+The Major Arcana teache us something really important about personal growth: that it goes in cycles.
+The Fool doesn’t just leap straight to The World; instead, they go through different stages of growth, each one building on the last.
+Sometimes they have to revisit The Tower's lessons or spend time in The Hermit's solitude more than once before they can move on.

 - Wands: Creative and spiritual growth